 -

-Cryotherapy has been shown to help with joint pain, muscle recovery and sometimes even in sleep disorders.
+Cryotherapy has been shown to help with joint pain , muscle recovery , and sometimes even sleep disorders .

 -

-Ice baths are strongly linked to reduced inflammation, calmer nervous system and improved stress regulation.
+Ice baths have a strong link to reduced inflammation , a calmer nervous system , and improved stress regulation .

-According to studies, the mental exercise of ice bathing is actually at least as important as the physical.
-Being able to stand in the cold, to breathe through the discomfort... it does something to your whole being.
+According to studies, the mental training involved in an ice bath is actually at least as important as the physical training.
+Being able to stand in the cold, breathing through the discomfort... it does something to your whole body.

 💡 Tips if you want to try it yourself